peak-ai/platform-global-images/workflow/python/standard-pack/1.0.0-base-python-3.8.13/README.md

-# workflow-python-ds-pack-v1
+# workflow-python-standard-pack-1.0.0-base-python-3.8.13
-The workflow-python-ds-pack image contains a set of the most commonly used dependencies in addition to the essential packages that are required for running Peak Workflows.
+The workflow-python-standard-pack image contains the essential packages that are required for running Peak Workflows.

 ## Image details
 ### Base image